tpkelly/gaming-the-system/a_challenger_appears/README.md

 ![Moderator Priviledges](../images/ModPrivs.png)

 Players can also spend some of their accumulated points to vote down an answer which they consider bad enough, or to post bounties (offering points for the best answer).
 Bounties in particular can be very competitive, as only one user can earn the substantial boost in points.

+Overall, this fosters a community of users striving to ask the best questions and give the best answers.

 ### The Continuous Integration Game